Introduction: Why Digital Markets?

 - the report by the majority staff of the House Judiciary Subcommittee on Antitrust, Commercial and Administrative Law, which followed a series of hearings on digital competition (October 2020); and

-- the Australian Competition and Consumer Commission (ACCC)’s Digital Platforms Inquiry final report (July 2019), Digital Platform Services Inquiry’s interim reports (the latest edition published in April 2021) and Digital Advertising Services Inquiry final report (September 2021).
+- the Australian Competition and Consumer Commission (ACCC)’s Digital Platforms Inquiry final report (July 2019), Digital Platform Services Inquiry’s interim reports (the latest edition published September 2022) and Digital Advertising Services Inquiry final report (September 2021).

-Many competition agencies are also establishing or appointing specialist digital markets units or officers with the aim of developing expertise and regulation to deal with fast-paced digital markets.
+Many competition agencies have also established or appointed specialist digital markets units or officers with the aim of developing expertise and regulation to deal with fast-paced digital markets.
 For example:

 - In the United Kingdom, a Digital Markets Unit (DMU) has been established within the CMA.
 While the DMU is currently working on a non-statutory basis, the UK government is consulting on legislative proposals for a new pro-competition regime for digital markets.
 Under the proposals, the new regime will focus on companies that the DMU designates as having ‘strategic market status’.